-Microsoft details features of Windows Phone 7's Mango update, due out later this yearAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft details features of Windows Phone 7's Mango update, due out later this yearAlex Wagner - Editorial Director of News and Content

 Microsoft's big MIX conference is going on right now in Las Vegas and, while the topics of the event cover all kinds of products from the Redmond-based firm, today Windows Phone 7 spent some time in the spotlight.
 One of the biggest tidbits of news to come from the gathering is that the next big WP7 update, codenamed Mango, will indeed be coming later this year, dispelling previous rumors that claimed that the update would be slipping into 2012.
 Microsoft also reiterated some of the marquee features that'll be included in Mango, including multitasking, a mobile version of IE9 featuring hardware acceleration, support for Twitter in the People Hub, and improved support for Office documents in SkyDrive.
 Along with Mango, Microsoft previewed some new apps that'll be coming to WP7 soon, including Skype, Spotify, and Layar.